Monkeypac/tm-twitch-map-command/README.md

 - Go to https://twitchapps.com/tmi/ .
 - Paste the text you get in the field `Twitch Token`.
 - Set the `Twitch channel` field.
+- Reload the script using Scripts > Reload scripts.
 - Tweak other settings if you want.

 # Usage